 Figure 21.
-Depth cross-sections through the reservoir model corresponding to the same realization shown in Figure 20.
-The location of Stybarrow-2 and a fault are indicated in the last cross-section.
+Depth cross sections through the reservoir model corresponding to the same realization shown in Figure 20.
+The location of the Stybarrow-2 well and a fault are indicated in the last cross section.
 The location of the cross section is shown in the upper left hand corner as the yellow line.